 For example, whilst working with the Atlassian tool, you can prepare the dictionary of business terms, available for everyone, from clients to developers.
 This tip can be extremely useful when we’re working within a big team and have to ask for consultations before and after each sprint.
 Expressing the needs in the requirements’ description is not always easy, and related issues may have quite costly consequences.
 This is why it’s worth an effort to prepare the dictionary of common business and technical terms which would explain basic concepts and definitions to everyone involved.
 It may seem to be unnecessary in the whole software development process, but you can be surprised by how a little bit of additional preparation speeds up the rest of the activities later.

 The software development lifecycle is a complicated but logical process consisting of multiple stages.
 It strongly relies on requirements management and business analysis, as they initiate everything that’s going to happen next.
 To maintain your project in top shape, keep in mind that none of the phases is independent, and all the team members work together for the successful final release.
 Jira Software is a popular project management tool, which can help your team achieve that goal.
 However, it can not be enough when it comes to more complicated projects.
 In this case, you may need extensions, like for example Requirements and Test Management for Jira (RTM).
 Without any doubt, this is the best way to seamlessly integrate your testing process with Jira.
-The app is feature-rich, and its plug&play configuration usually allows analyzing requirements and performing software tests right after the installation, without any additional training for your team.

 If you’d like to read more on bringing requirements management into Jira, we invite you to visit our blog: